DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue_The_Ritual.md

 Then: "You think I want to fail, Elyra?"

 Elyra shook her head slowly.
 "No. But I think you built this to succeed on technical terms.
-And this thing—whatever it is—isn't technical."
+And this thingâ€”whatever it isâ€”isn't technical."

 Marla studied her for a long moment, her expression unreadable.
 Then she turned back to the projection.
-"If you're right, and it's alive—then the safest thing we can do is keep it from panicking."
+"If you're right, and it's aliveâ€”then the safest thing we can do is keep it from panicking."

 Elyra tapped her slate again, the motion automatic.
 "Then stop testing it.
 Let it breathe."